seve-rin-g/seve-rin-g.github.io/README.md

 ### Easterner Hydra set (2024)

 Generative visualization of 3 FFT bins in JS/P5, contract for a composer client.
-(This is a dev session; the final product was a "live-coding" performance in front of an audience.)
+(This is a dev session; the final product was a "live-coding" performance in front of an audience at Gray Area SF.)

 #### Embedded video